Kiln Theatre: Artistic directors

+Rubasingham will step down in December 2023, to be replaced by Amit Sharma.

 Productions

 Tricycle Theatre productions 1980s–1990s

 Among the highpoints of the 1980s and early 1990s were productions of Return to the Forbidden Planet, Just So (a musical based on the Rudyard Kipling children's stories), the UK premiere of Alice Childress's Trouble in Mind and productions by The Black Theatre Co-operative, Carib Theatre, Druid, Field Day, Foco Novo, Market Theatre of Johannesburg, National Theatre of Brent, Paines Plough, Shared Experience, Talawa Theatre Company.